slotix/dataflowkit/README.md

 [![codecov](https://codecov.io/gh/slotix/dataflowkit/branch/master/graph/badge.svg)](https://codecov.io/gh/slotix/dataflowkit)

-DFK is a Web Scraping framework for Gophers.
+Dataflow kit ("DFK") is a Web Scraping framework for Gophers.
 It extracts data from web pages, following the specified CSS Selectors.

 You can use it in many ways for data mining, data processing or archiving.